Timber Frame Extension Cost

 We will always suggest that whenever you are planning on carrying out extensive building work on your property, you seek the advice and services of skilled professionals who are experienced in this area.

 Hiring a qualified architect is by far the best way to achieve a detailed plan and diagram of how you envision your new extension to be.
-An architect will cover all elements of your build and will be able to advise you on the best possible recommendation and solutions that will benefit your case.
+An architect will cover all elements of your build and will be able to advise you on the best possible recommendations and solutions that will benefit your case.

 single storey extension